stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           /analytics/customers.csv
           ```

+          {%- capture incremental-rep-note -%}
-          {% include note.html type="single-line" content="Including a single file with many rows can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
-Refer to the [Using file modification timestamps as Replication Keys section](#file-updated-at-replication-key) for more info." %}
+          Large, frequently updated files can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
+Refer to the [Incremental Replication for {{ integration.display_name }} section](#incremental-replication-for-amazon-s3-csv) for more info.
+          {%- endcapture -%}

+          {% include note.html type="single-line" content=incremental-rep-note %}

           In other cases, **there may be multiple files that contain data for an entity**.
 For example: Every day a new CSV file is generated with new/updated customer data, and it follows the naming convention of `customers-YYYY-MM-DD.csv`.